zkLinkProtocol/nova-point-v2/src/adapters/README.md

 We will facilitate our comparison of the provided data against the data provided in the generated CSV.

 Important Note: If we are unable to verify the authenticity of CSV data, then the PR will be rejected.

+## Contribution

+Fork a copy of your own repository, complete the adapter, and finally submit your PR to the **main** branch